 The revenue related to non-lease components, which comprise service contracts and consumables, are deferred and recognized either over time or at the point of delivery.
-The non-lease component revenue amount as of December 31, 2020 was immaterial.
+The non-lease component revenue amount as of December 31, 2021 was immaterial.

 Equipment lease revenue for operating lease agreements is recognized over the life of the lease.
-The following table summarizes the amount of operating lease income included in product revenue in the accompanying consolidated statements of operations for the year ended December 31, 2020 (in thousands):
+The following table summarizes the amount of operating lease income included in product revenue in the accompanying consolidated statements of operations (in thousands):

-Year F Ended December 31, 2020 Operating lease income from equipment rentals \$ 367
+Ye ar Ended Dec ember 31, 2021 Year Ended December 31, 2020 Operating lease income from equipment rentals \$ 149 \$ 367